Christy learned the art and science of cooking from her Southern kin. Her cooking secrets aren't secrets because she shares them freely.

 Baked Salmon With Lemon Herb Butter Recipe

-Brush a mixture of lemon juice, melted butter, salt, pepper, dill, and rosemary over salmon fillets and bake until done.
-Pour remaining lemon-butter sauce over the fish before serving.
+One of the things I love most about this recipe is how simple it is.
+Just brush a mixture of lemon juice, melted butter, salt, pepper, dill, and rosemary over salmon fillets and bake until done, then pour the remaining lemon-butter sauce over the fish before serving.

 |Prep time||Cook time||Ready in||Yields|